AdaCore/spark2014/docs/lrm/source/packages.rst

 represents one or more volatile variables (or it could be a null state abstraction; see :ref:`abstract-state-aspect`).

-Four *properties* of external states that may be specified are defined:
+Four Boolean valued *properties* of external states that may be specified are
+defined:

   * Async_Readers - A component of the system external to the program might
     read/consume a value written to an external state.